Tips for Using GivePulse

-Opportunity Description: How would this opportunity impact your organization and/or the population you serve?
+Event Description: How will the opportunity impact your organization and/or the population you serve?
 Include details about what WSU students will be doing and what to expect while they are participating.
 Describe any possible risks to the student, such as physical risks while working with large animals or emotional risk while working with vulnerable populations.

 Requirements: Include any requirements students need to complete in order to participate.
+In GivePulse you can attach any paperwork your organization needs ahead of time to each event.
 Some examples include:

 - Application: Provide a link or give details for locating and completing an application, if required.